skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 ### What are your engineering principles?

-These are some of the high-level engineering principles I operate by when building software – I hope you found them useful.
+These are some of the high-level engineering principles I operate by when building software, I hope you found them useful.

 Do you, or your team have a set of principles?
 I would love to hear about them.